romi/plant-3d-vision/README.md

 ## Install from sources

 ### Install requirements
+`Colmap` is required to run the reconstruction tasks.

+You have to option:

+1. use the `roboticsmicrofarms/colmap:3.7` available from our [docker hub](https://hub.docker.com/repository/docker/roboticsmicrofarms/colmap) [recommended]
-`Colmap` is required to run the reconstruction tasks, follow the official install instructions for linux [here](https://colmap.github.io/install.html#linux).
+2. follow the official install instructions for linux [here](https://colmap.github.io/install.html#linux).

 This library use `pyopencl` and thus require the following system libraries: